archfrog/KioskForge/README.md

 submit a pull request.
 Please make sure that the result generates a valid, reliable kiosk before submitting the pull request.

-## Philosophy
-KioskForge is designed and implemented using three primary requirements:

-1. The script must be completely reliable.
-This is why we use Python and its exception handling instead of, say, a Bash script.
-2. The script must be as user-friendly as possible.
-Most people who need a kiosk aren't particularly tech savvy.
-3. The script must be portable to all major platforms, Windows and Linux in particular.
-This is why we will use Tkinter for Python.

-It does not matter the least if the script is ugly, a bit clumsy, somewhat suboptimal in terms of execution speed or algorithms.
-People probably only use the script occasionally, albeit we want to automate it as much as possible in the future.

 ## Limitations
-KioskForge is currently an interactive console command, but a GUI version is in the works and will probably be released within a few months (sometime during Summer 2025).
+KioskForge is currently a console command, but a GUI version is in the works and will probably be released within a few months
+(sometime during Summer 2025).

 KioskForge currently uses the X11 windowing system when running Chromium (the open source version of Google Chrome).
-This will be changed eventually so that KioskForge uses the more modern and slightly faster Wayland windowing system.
+This will be changed eventually so that KioskForge uses the more modern and slightly better supported Wayland windowing system in the kiosk.

 KioskForge currently only supports DHCP-assigned LAN IP adresses so there's no way of specifying a fixed LAN IP address.
 This basically means you need to talk to your network administrator about getting a static DHCP lease for the kiosk machine itself,